cmdjKiTsuNe/Genetic-Disease-Detection-Program/README.md

 The ultimate goal of this program is to input a base sequence and output disease results after comparison.

 Currently, the program is still in the experimental stage.
 The file "detection_by_similarity.py" in the directory is a program that outputs results by comparing the similarity of base sequences.
 The main mechanism is to set a threshold and compare the output base sequence with the existing base sequences in the library to determine whether the patient has the disease based on the similarity threshold.
 Additionally, we are currently attempting to create a program that transcribes the codons in the base sequence into RNA, translates them into proteins, and compares the protein sequences.
 The general mechanism is described in the Python file comments.
-If you're interested, you're welcome to take a look and provide your ideas and suggestions for improvement.
+If you're interested, you're welcome to take a look and put forward your ideas or suggestions for improvement of this project.

 #Significance Introduction: